sallme/EllNormalBasisComplexity/README.md

 "D. Panario, M. Sall, Q. Wang The complexity of elliptic normal bases" (to appear).
 The preliminary functions help also in the computation of elliptic functions of degree two through which we define an elliptic normal bases.
-For more details about these function we refer to the beginning of the file 'ellnbcomplexity.m'.
+For more details about these functions we refer to the beginning of the file 'ellnbcomplexity.m'.
 If an elliptic normal basis exist on the considered extension, the main function ENBparamsComputation computes its parameters step by step and returns a format that contains all these parameters.
 These parameters are used by the function